lprestini/ml-runner/README.md

 ```

 The above will ensure that SAM2 and DAM4SAM are installed correctly.

+Then add the following to your init.py

+`nuke.pluginAddPath('/path/to/ml-runner/ml-runner/nuke/')`

 # Installing Grounding Dino (This is not required for the basic functionality.
 It's only used if you want to use semantic detection)
 To install GroundindDino, follow the instructions on their page here: https://github.com/IDEA-Research/GroundingDINO